Wedding pet peeves, unhappy guests

 From flights and hotels to outfits and childcare, the cost of attending a wedding can quickly add up.
 Add a cash bar or paid parking?
 Yikes.
 If you want your guests to arrive happy and not stressed, consider their budgets.
 If you can’t eliminate costs, at least give them a heads-up and options.

 Is the ceremony in the garden or the barn?
 When does dinner start?
 Is there dancing?
 A lack of signage or communication (especially if there’s no wedding website) leaves guests guessing.
 Include clear instructions, posted schedules, and a confident emcee to keep the day flowing.
-Even a wedding dress code to help them decide what to wear.
+Even a wedding dress code can help them decide what to wear.
 Read this blog on wedding dress codes.
 Anticipation is half the fun.

-3. Nightmare Parking
+Nightmare Parking

 If parking is confusing, far away, nonexistent, or expensive, expect guests to show up frazzled (or late).
 Consider valet, shuttles, or giving guests ultra-clear directions to nearby parking lots.

-Wedding guest pet peeves, not enough parking
+15 Wedding guest pet peeves, not enough parking

-4. The Wedding Starts Very Late
+The Wedding Starts Very Late

 A fashionable five-minute delay?
 Fine.
 Thirty minutes or more?
 No. If you delay the timeline, especially in hot or cold weather, you’ll lose the good vibes before the ceremony even starts.
 Be considerate of your guest’s time.
 They got there on time; things should start as close to on time as possible.

-5. Guests are Freezing or Sweating Buckets
+Guests are Freezing or Sweating Buckets

 No one wants to shiver through dinner or sweat through cocktail hour.
 Always plan for climate control, shade, fans, heaters, or even blankets.
 You get bonus points for a cute “stay cozy” basket or handheld fans.